In this guide, we outline what types of diamonds might be:

 There isn’t a lot of information available the type of waste produced with lab grown diamonds, and how it’s managed

-This is something to be aware of and track
+This is something to be aware of, and ask for more transparency from sellers about.

-To be fair, various reports say labor practices in real diamond mining across the world for major diamond suppliers and sellers have improved over the last few decades, especially with the introduction of the Kimberly Process in 2003
+To present one side of the argument, various reports say labor practices in real diamond mining across the world for major diamond suppliers and sellers have improved over the last few decades, especially with the introduction of the Kimberly Process in 2003

 Although, coreyegan.com provides an alternative view on how socially conscious the Kimberly Process actually might be (part of this stemming from the narrow definition of ‘conflict’ in ‘conflict free’)

-There’s still the environmental cost of mining diamonds new though.
+There’s still the environmental cost of mining diamonds to consider though.

 In some instances, mining real/natural diamonds, as well as processing and transportation can have a larger environmental footprint than lab grown diamonds.